MargotDem/website-netlify/static/content/pages/contentfulPages/some-contentful-page.md

   - newWidget:
       simpleContent:
         body: |-
-          This is the description of the first content
+          This is the description of the first content.

           With a [link](https://bulma.io/documentation/form/input/)
         image: /images/mountain.jpeg